Blog Layout

 Identify with Me.

 Jesus says take on for yourselves what you’ve just seen.
 Be the healing factor for this change which would reverse and level out your relationships with each other.
-Love your neighbor as God does.
-Make repentance, forgiveness, mercy, and grace the core of your lives.
+Love your neighbor with all the expansiveness of God’s love.
+Make repentance, forgiveness, mercy and grace the core of your lives.
 Let justice and humility be your center.
 Offer to God all that you are even down to the right to oneself in sacrificial generosity.
 Economic and societal status is of no relevance in one’s ability to live so.

 And What If?

 What if in only the dream of God this would happen?
 This kingdom of God would result because that’s what happens when God’s intentions are lived in its fullness.
-Political efforts have all failed due to this imbalance inherent in human efforts.
-Social policy has faltered in spite of good, moral intentions.
+Political efforts fail due to this imbalance inherent in human efforts.
+Social policy falters in spite of good, moral intentions.
 Economic stimulus doesn’t relieve the yearning of the soul.
 But no way was Jesus a communist.

 Jesus calls instead to meet him on the Plain.